jomaway/typst-gentle-clues/docs.typ

   ```
 ]

-There are many more options for customazation.
+There are many more options for customization.
 For all possible parameters see @clue-api[API].